How Does Mission Protect My Assets?

 State law requires a trust company to be audited each year by an independent public accountant (IPA), who is licensed to practice and in good standing under state law.

 IPAs must audit and report on the company’s internal controls on financial reporting directly to the trust company’s board of directors.
-The audit report must also be submitted to the Arizona Department of Financial Institutions.
+The audit report must also be submitted to the Arizona Department of Insurance and Financial Institutions.

 How is Mission examined for compliance with banking laws and regulations?